mosaicml/composer/docs/source/trainer/checkpointing.rst

     new_trainer.fit()

-An easier way to load checkpoints from S3 specifically is to just use a URI starting with ``s3://`` like so:
+An easier way to load checkpoints from S3 specifically is to just use a URI starting with ``s3://``.
+If you use the S3 URI, it is not necessary to specify a ``load_object_store``.
+Note, that for other object stores like WandB or LibCloud, you must still specify a ``load_object_store`.

 .. testcode::
     :skipif: not _LIBCLOUD_INSTALLED